You are welcome to make an appointment to discuss treatment of your skin cancer at our clinic in Cleveland, Brisbane Bayside.

 It is possible (but unusual) to get scarring if the inflammation causes excessive inflammation.

 How long is Efudix used for?

-Generally, Efudix for solar keratosis is used twice daily for 2 weeks on the face, and twice daily for 4 weeks on the limbs.
+For Sun Spots, Efudix for solar keratosis is used twice daily for 2 weeks on the face, and twice daily for 4 weeks on the limbs.
 There are different schedules and your skin cancer doctor will advise you accordingly.
 Whilst side effects are expected, you may be asked to stop treatment if you develop symptoms such as widespread crusting, a dusky red skin colour or increased itching.

 How is Efudix Cream used?

 A pea-sized amount of cream is enough to cover a cheek or chin or forehead.
 Four pea-sized amounts of cream covers the whole face and forehead.
 The maximum area treated at one time should not exceed 23 x 23cm.